Fonts

 and nano

 on the tablet do not), or you're going to have to manually look up the Unicode "code point" values for each character.
-(This is what I did, to make the Korean and Hebrew filenames you see in the example above.)
+(This is what I did, to make the Korean and Hebrew filenames you see in the examples on this page.)

 Assuming you're entering the Unicode code points directly, you'll need to encode each non-latin character as \uXXXX